-You can erect, maintain, improve or alter a gate, fence or wall, providing it doesn’t exceed 1m tall, if next to a highway, or 2m for any other boundary.
+You can erect, maintain, improve or alter a garden gate, fencing or wall, providing it doesn’t exceed 1m tall, if next to a highway, or 2m for any other boundary.
 For listed buildings, you’ll need to apply for planning permission.

 Adding a swimming pool is sure to be a popular decision for the whole family.
-Under PD rights, you can build an outdoor pool within your garden but check with your local authority particularly if you live in a conservation area, listed building, designated land, a national park or on green belt land.
+Under PD rights, you can usually build an outdoor pool within your garden but check with your local authority particularly if you live in a conservation area, listed building, designated land, a national park or on green belt land.

 If you’d rather your pool was indoors, see point eight for the rules on creating an outbuilding.
 Bear in mind that swimming pools are not popular with everyone, so if you're thinking of selling up any time soon, this is something you need to consider very carefully.

 Timber, stone and render are all popular types of external cladding and can usually be added without planning permission providing your home isn’t within a conservation area or Area of Outstanding Natural Beauty.